 Find people who aren’t interested in drinking or using drugs to spend time with.
 Having a strong, positive support group can help when you start to feel stressed out or think you may relapse.
 Studies have shown that being around positive people encourages your own positivity.

 Be of Service.

 Decide to dedicate a few hours a month to help others.
 Volunteering is a great way to meet people, give back to the community and do something positive for yourself and someone else.
 Contact local nonprofits to see if they have volunteer opportunities or find an organization that pairs people with groups that need help.

 Chances are you stopped doing anything interesting when you were using drugs or drinking.
 Pick up your old hobbies or find some new ones.
 Learning a new skill helps you build confidence in yourself, and when you feel good about yourself, you’re going to be more positive.

 Part of recovery is being healthy overall, so you want to eat right and exercise regularly.
 You can join a gym with a friend, or join a team sport.
 Physical activity releases endorphins that make you feel good.

 You’ve gotten past the hardest part of recovery – you sought help and completed a treatment program.
 Millions of Americans don’t get help due to the stigma surrounding substance abuse problems.
 September is National Recovery Month, a program that hopes to raise awareness about the effectiveness of recovery so that more people will be motivated to get help.
 You can take part by sharing your story of recovery.

-Holistic Alcohol and Drug Rehab in Raleigh NC
+Holistic Alcohol and Drug Rehab in Charlotte NC